 Vision Screenings can be Misleading

-The danger according to Dr Sweeney is that passing a vision screening creates a false sense of security even when there are underlying vision issues.
+The danger according to Dr. Rachael Sweeney, Dr. Jonathan Chen, and Dr. Lay Nim is that passing a vision screening creates a false sense of security even when there are underlying vision issues.
 These people are sometimes less likely to visit an optometrist for a comprehensive eye exam.
 A vision screening does not provide anything like the information received from a comprehensive eye and vision examination and the differences should not be confused.